- 1 How much does it cost to get a CDL permit in Illinois?

 Under Illinois law, a CDL driver is disqualified from operating a Commercial Motor Vehicle (CMV) if while driving a CMV they either commit two “serious traffic violations” within a three-year period or commit three such violations within a three-year period.

-How do I get a non CDL Class C license in Illinois?
+What is a Class A license in Illinois?

 Can a felon get a CDL in Illinois?